Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

    incorrectly, abort with an error.
 4. Evaluate the inclusion proof in `inclusion` with the leaf values produced in the previous step, to produce the root value of the tree.
-5. Verify the signature in `TreeHead.signature` with the calculated root value of the tree.
+5. Verify the signature in `tree_head.signature` with the calculated root value of the tree.
-6. If the proof in `search` determined that a valid entry was found, check that `value` is populated, and that the commitment in the terminal search step opens to `value.value` with `value.opening`.
-If the proof determined that a valid entry was not found, check that `value` is not populated.
+6. If the proof in `search` determined that a valid entry was found, check that `value` is populated, and that the commitment in the terminal search step opens to `value.value` with opening `value.opening`.
+If the proof determined that a valid entry was not found, check that `value` is empty.

 Provided that the above verification is successful, users may consume `value.value`.